 No Follow Up

-A key measurement to test the effectiveness of an intervention is to design a follow-up where you can catch up with the participants and see whether there are any long term benefits.
-Instead, they only measured the participants for seven days and that was that –we don’t know whether calorie restriction continued, whether the weight was regained or if the muscle mass was maintained.
+A key measurement to test the effectiveness of an intervention is to design a follow-up.
+That way you can catch up with the participants and see whether there are any long term benefits.
+Instead, they only measured the participants for seven days and that was that.
+This doesn’t tell us much and whether the diet actually works.

 No Control Group